 Most efficient use of bandwidth in both domains.

-Fewer devices in the path traversed by the multicast stream when compared to unicast transmissions.
+Fewer devices in the path traversed by the multicast stream when compared to an AMT enabled peering point.

 From the perspective of AD-1, the one disadvantage associated with native multicast into AD-2 instead of individual unicast to every EU in AD-2 is that it does not have the ability to count the number of End Users as well as the transmitted bytes delivered to them.
 This information is relevant from the perspective of customer billing and operational logs.
 It is assumed that such data will be collected by the application layer.
 The application layer mechanisms for generating this information need to be robust enough such that all pertinent requirements for the source provider and the AD operator are satisfactorily met.
 The specifics of these methods are beyond the scope of this document.